 It will basically cover the disaster response, relief, and rehabilitation part.
-It is recommended to make provision to meet this emergency requirement through Shimla Municipal Corporation (SMC) and Revenue Deptt.
-However, the State Disaster Response Fund (SDRF) and Chief Minister's Relief Funds are also available to meet any emergency requirement, at the city/ local ward level.
-As the State has also formed the disaster response and mitigation funds, which is required to be tapped.
+It is recommended to make provision to meet this emergency requirement through Shimla Municipal Corporation (SMC) and Revenue Department.
+However, the State Disaster Response Fund (SDRF) and Chief Minister's Relief Funds are also available to meet any emergency requirement, at the city/ local ward level, which to be tapped.
 Further, the other local city level funding provisions will also be explored here in case of any emergency needs.